 Users of Magellan receivers that have a serial port can transfer waypoints, routes and tracks as well as show the current position and velocity on the map on the Mac screen.
 MacGPS Pro will not transfer maps into a Magellan mapping GPS receiver.
 To transfer maps, you must use Magellan's software, which is Windows-only.
 MacGPS Pro also supports Magellan eXplorist receivers, which have a USB port.
 MacGPS Pro does not support the Magellan Triton receivers.Does MacGPS Pro work with screenless GPS receivers that connect directly to the Mac USB port?

 MacGPS Pro will work with most Garmin and USGlobalSat receivers that connect directly to a USB port.
 MacGPS Pro may work with receivers from other manufacturers if they supply Mac OS X USB driver software for their receivers.
 Or you can try the PL2303 USB to Serial Driver included with MacGPS Pro.Does MacGPS Pro work with Bluetooth wireless interface GPS receivers?

-Sorry, no. The iPhone does not provide any way to send the output of its internal GPS chip to an external device such as your Mac.
+Sorry, no. The iOS operating system does not provide any way to continuously send the output of its internal GPS chip to an external device such as your Mac.